Calculating Child Support in Georgia

 The child support obligation can always be adjusted at the very end at trial, and we would help look at those facts and circumstances of your case to determine whether the judge would go with the presumptive amount or whether there may be an upward or downward deviation.
 If you have any questions about a current or past child support obligation that maybe you want to be recalculated, or if you’re going through a divorce case and you want us to tell you whether the child support is going to be something you can handle or not, please give us a call.
 Come in for a meeting and we’ll look and see, with your financial circumstances, what your obligation may be.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about calculating child support in Georgia ?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about calculating child support in Georgia ?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.